hack4impact-calpoly/five-cities-food-pantry/docs/getting-started.md

    2. Search "formatter" and set your default formatter to Prettier
    3. Search "format on save" and click the checkbox
 6. Familiarize yourself with [Helpful Commands](#helpful-commands), the [Project Structure](#project-structure), and the [steps for contributing](./contributing.md).
+7. Here is the setup for MongoDB: https://docs.google.com/document/d/1Mm5qPrhTA3cCc3BH77-dNnEyhtKapYgfRzpPbtbzuvI/edit?usp=sharing
+**8. Here is also all meeting notes and documentation for this project: https://drive.google.com/drive/folders/1LqH1-ucbstLpjTwIK2JQkxmIUfA4Ghim?usp=sharing
+**

 ## Setup for Tech Leads